isaid22/CPP-examples/AboutNodes/AboutNodes.md

     return newNode;
 }
 ```
 In this function, the first thing we need to do is to allocate memory for this node.
 We use `malloc` to accomplish this.
 Once this is done, it is assigned to a pointer `newNode`.
 After this is done, we then make assignment to the elements in this node.
-The new node created will have left and right pointers, pointeing at NULL.
+The new node created will have left and right pointers, pointing at NULL.

 ### Implement a tree
 Now we know how to define a node, lets us see how to implement a tree.
 Here is a simple tree: